c-col/LearningToAsk/README.md

-# LearningToAsk
+# Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain
-Code for the paper "Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain"
+Code for the EMNLP 2024 paper (Findings).

 ## Setup